 - The commission to design this bridge was given to David B. Steinman, a highly respected engineer and bridge builder.

-- On every Labour Day, an annual Mackinac Bridge walk is held.
+- Every Labor Day, an annual Mackinac Bridge walk is held.
 Every year around 50-80,000 people led by the Governor of Michigan walk together over the bridge.

 - The actual suspended section of the bridge between anchorages measures 8,614 feet as its overall length includes approach sections on a self-supporting pontoon.